 If the price is too good to be true, it probably is, says Better Business Bureau spokeswoman Katherine Hutt.
 Scammers offer lower prices on hot products knowing that shoppers will find them hard to resist.

 While not a guarantee, if the site is secure, its web address should start with https:// and include a lock icon on the purchase or shopping cart page.
 Be sure to locate and review the Security Policy on the site and understand how they will be protecting your information – do they use encryption?

 6. REVIEW THE DEAILS

 When shopping online, be sure to take your time and read the fine print before submitting your order.
 Look for the return policy; although many online orders can be returned for a full refund, others have restocking fees.
 Be wary of additional hidden fees that may not be transparently disclosed.
 Some items cannot be returned; know before you buy.

 7. SHOP WITH A CREDIT CARD

 Call your credit card company to dispute the charges and try to get a refund.
-You can also report the site on the Better Business Bureau and FTC websites, which could help others from being scammed.
+You can also report the site on the Better Business Bureau and Federal Trade Commission websites, which could help others from being scammed.